-40. (1) The holder of a -
+- 37. (1) The holder of a

-- (a) Long Term Employment Permit, - (b) Medium Term Employment Permit, or - (c) Short Term Employment Permit granted by the Administrator under the Population Management Law and in force at the time these Regulations are made, may, during the period of validity of that Permit- - (i) be resident without being employed, and - (ii) be employed by an employer other than the employer or category of employer specified for that purpose in the Permit, and the Permit (including the conditions set out therein) shall be deemed to be varied to the extent necessary to give effect to the foregoing.
+- (a) Long Term Employment Permit,

+- (b) Medium Term Employment Permit, or

+- (c) Short Term Employment Permit

+granted by the Administrator under the Population Management Law and in force at the time these Regulations are made, may, during the period of validity of that Permit - and the Permit (including the conditions set out therein) shall be deemed to be varied to the extent necessary to give effect to the foregoing.